Samantha Cogan: NCAA

-Cogan's time in the NCAA Division I was spent representing the Wisconsin Badgers in the Western Collegiate Hockey Association (WHCA) from 2015 to 2019, as she majored in physical education.
+Cogan's time in the NCAA Division I was spent representing the Wisconsin Badgers in the Western Collegiate Hockey Association (WCHA) from 2015 to 2019, as she majored in physical education.
 In her rookie season, Cogan led her rookie teammates in goals, assists, and points.
-She was also the runner up in the same three categories across all WHCA freshmen.
-Cogan's standout rookie season secured her a spot on the 20015–16 WHCA All-Rookie Team and awarded her WHCA Rookie of the Month twice in 2015–16, and WHCA Rookie of the Week on three occasions in 2015–16.
+She was also the runner up in the same three categories across all WCHA freshmen.
+Cogan's standout rookie season secured her a spot on the 20015–16 WCHA All-Rookie Team and awarded her WCHA Rookie of the Month twice in 2015–16, and WCHA Rookie of the Week on three occasions in 2015–16.
 She was named WCHA Offensive Player of the Week once in 2018, and to the 2017–18 WCHA All-Academic Team.

 In her senior year, Cogan helped lead the team to the 2019 NCAA National Collegiate women's ice hockey tournament national championship.
 She recorded 100 career points, joining only 25 other Badgers in obtaining that achievement.